Field-theoretical approach to open quantum systems and the Lindblad equation: Standard derivation of the Lindblad equation

-The Redfield equation although local in time and often used in quantum optics is, however, not a full Markov equation since it depends on the initial preparation.
-However, assuming a time scale separation between the fast bath relaxation time $\tau_B$ and the slower system time scale $\tau_S$, i.e. $\tau_S\gg\tau_B$ one obtains a Markovian master equation.
-In order for the resulting master equation to correspond to the generator of a dynamical semi group one finally makes a further secular approximation averaging over oscillating terms, the so-called rotating wave approximation (RWA),
+The Redfield equation although local in time and often used in quantum optics is [for the same reason as (\ref{Inter})] not a full Markov equation since it depends on the initial preparation.
+However, assuming a timescale separation between the fast bath relaxation time $\tau_B$ and the slower system timescale $\tau_S$, i.e. $\tau_S\gg\tau_B$ one obtains a Markovian master equation.
+In order for the resulting master equation to correspond to the generator of a dynamical semi group one finally makes a further secular approximation averaging over oscillating terms, the so-called rotating-wave approximation (RWA),